MicrosoftDocs/power-automate-docs/articles/desktop-flows/link-pad-flow-portal.md

 ---
-title: Trigger a desktop flow from another flow | Microsoft Docs
+title: Trigger a desktop flow from a cloud flow | Microsoft Docs
 description: Link a Power Automate desktop flow with a cloud flow in the Power Automate portal
 author: georgiostrantzas